bugstile/BudgetPlanner/README.md

    npm run dev
    ```

-The app should now be running at `http://localhost:5173/` (or whichever port Vite is configured to).
+The app should now be running at `http://localhost:5173/`

 ## 🛠️ **Tech Stack**